chazapp/incidents-api/README.md

 ## Usage

-Provide a .env file, then run the API locally in a dedicated virtualenv
+Provide a .env file, then run the API locally in a dedicated virtualenv:

 ```
 $ vim .env